I'm a daughter, granddaughter & niece of pastors. I love God & studying the Bible and want to empower others to do the same.

-Then in verse 5, Boaz explains a further condition if the man redeems the land.
+In verse 5, Boaz explains a further condition if the man redeems the land.
 What is it?

-Then in verse 6, after hearing this condition, the man reverses gears and says what?
+In verse 6, after hearing this condition, the man reverses gears and says what?

 If you’ve ever been rejected, what lies are you tempted to believe about yourself?

 ⇩ Digging Deeper option: Read Ephesians chapters 1 and 2.
 What does God say about that?